 One of the joys of travelling anywhere, whether you’re staycationing or heading further afield, is sampling the local cuisine.
 And, as you might expect from a county surrounded by sea on three sides, the seafood is particularly special in Cornwall.
 There’s lots of conflicting advice about the right way to eat an oyster, but however you do it, you’ll find plenty to try at the Rock Oyster Festival, which takes place at the stunning venue of Dinham House, overlooking the Camel Estuary.
 There’s the oyster shucking, or shell opening, competition.
 But, it’s not all about oysters, so even if you aren’t a confirmed oyster lover, you’ll find something to taste and do.
 Along with oysters, there’s live music, circus acts, kids’ entertainment and a shopping bazaar.

 Back in time – 19 and 20 August

 If you’ve ever wondered what it would be like to witness the fearsome clash of knights in days gone by as they partake in a jousting contest, then a trip to Pendennis Castle is a must.
 Cheer on the knight in your favourite colours, laugh at the jester’s jokes and listen to the gory stories as told by the medieval executioner.
 There’s also live music and falconry displays in a day which should bring history to life for children, and the young at heart.
 Let battle commence!

 Whenever you’re visiting Cornwall and wherever you are in the county, you’ll find a fair or festival to suit you.
 Whether you’re a foodie, a music lover or a sports fan, there’s an event to fit.

-disclaimer: This is a featured post
+disclosure: This is a paid featured post